-There is radio silence from the ranking that once declared itself “one of the world’s most recognized assessments of corporate environmental performance”.
-All signs seem to indicate that the Newsweek Green Rankings will not be released for 2017.
+There has been radio silence from the ranking that once declared itself “one of the world’s most recognized assessments of corporate environmental performance”.

 Since 2009, American magazine Newsweek has ranked the 500 largest publicly-traded companies, both globally and in the US, on environmental performance.
-Typically, Newsweek publishes the annual Green Rankings in June.
-This year, June came and went, and we didn’t hear a peep.
+Typically, Newsweek publishes the annual Green Rankings in June but it now looks as though this year’s rankings will be published later in the year.

 This change follows a wider trend of ephemeral rankings and standards in the CSR and sustainability arena.
 As some rankings fade away, a whole spate of new rankings are introduced.
 Facing the challenge of knowing which ones are worth the effort, it can be tempting to dismiss the value of participating in any at all.